Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Continuum of -Penalized M-Estimators

 \end{lemma}

-We note that Condition WL(iii) contains high level conditions.
-See \cite{} for examples that satisfy these conditions.
+We note that Condition WL(ii) contains high level conditions.
+See \cite{BCFH2013program} for examples that satisfy these conditions.
 The following corollary summarizes these results for many applications of interest in well behaved designs.

 \begin{corollary}[Rates under Simple Conditions] Suppose that with probability $1-o(1)$ we have that $C_{un} \vee L_{un} \leq C\{n^{-1}s\log(pn)\}^{1/2}$, $(Lc+1)/(\ell c-1)\leq C$, $w_u = 1$, and Condition WL holds with $\log N_n \leq C\log(pn)$.
 Further suppose that with probability $1-o(1)$ the sparse minimal and maximal eigenvalues are well behaved, $c\leq \semin{s \ell_n,u } \leq \semax{s \ell_n,u } \leq C$ for some $\ell_n\to \infty$ uniformly over $u\in\UU$.
 Then with probability $1-o(1)$ we have